Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 #### Using models trained with labels
 Models trained with labels consider a form as a single unit.
-For example, if you train your model on 3-page forms with labels, it will learn to extract field values from the locations you've labeled across all pages in the form.
+For example, if you train your model on 3-page forms with labels, it will learn to recognize field values from the locations you've labeled across all pages in the form.
 If you sent a document containing two forms to it for analysis, it would return a collection of two forms, where each form contains the field names, values, and locations, as well as table data, found in that form.
 Fields and tables have page numbers to identify the pages where they were found.